-Native Hawaiian Homelands Block Grant funds in the amount of \$7.04 million were obligated as of September 30, 2003, representing 73 percent of the grant amount of \$9.5 million.
+Native Hawaiian Homelands Block Grant funds in the amount of \$19.1 million were obligated as of September 30, 2004, representing 67 percent of the grant amount of \$28.5 million.

-- Work is underway at Waiakea 6 (Hawaii) to develop infrastructure for 40 single-family units.
-Once the infrastructure is completed in 2004, the sites will be leased to low-income Native Hawaiians from Department of Hawaiian Homelands waiting list to construct their own homes.
-Native Hawaiian Homelands Block Grant Funds in the amount of \$2 million have been obligated for this activity. - Work is underway at the Villages of Kapolei (Oahu) to construct 33 single-family homes using the "self-help" development method.
-Native Hawaiian Homelands Block Grant funds in the amount of \$564 thousand have been obligated and are being leveraged against a total project cost of \$2.3 million.
-Project completion is scheduled for 2004. - Work is underway at Waiehu Kou (Maui) to develop infrastructure for 115 single-family units.
-Once the infrastructure is completed in 2004, the sites will be leased to low-income Native Hawaiians from the Department of Hawaiian Homelands waiting list to construct their own homes.
+- Work has been completed at Waiakea 6 (Hawaii) to develop infrastructure for 40 single-family units.
+The sites will be leased to low-income Native Hawaiians from Department of Hawaiian Homelands waiting list to construct their own homes.
+Native Hawaiian Homelands Block Grant Funds in the amount of \$2 million have been obligated for this activity. - Work has been completed at the Villages of Kapolei (Oahu) to construct 33 single-family homes using the "self-help" development method.
+Native Hawaiian Homelands Block Grant funds in the amount of \$564 thousand have been obligated and are being leveraged against a total project cost of \$2.3 million. - Work has been completed at Waiehu Kou (Maui) to develop infrastructure for 115 single-family units.
+The sites will be leased to low-income Native Hawaiians from the Department of Hawaiian Homelands waiting list to construct their own homes.
 Native Hawaiian Homelands Block Grant funds in the amount of \$4 million have been obligated and are being combined with \$4.9 million in Department of Hawaiian Homelands trust funds for a total project cost of \$8.9 million.